 At this stage we add other dimensions to the analysis.
 We will assume the losses stem from motor vehicle accidents.
-We will relate the subjective victimization probabilities $\alpha$ and $\beta$ to the true victimization probabilities, which we will assume are based on vehicle size.
+We will relate the subjective victimization probabilities α and β to the true victimization probabilities, which we will assume are based on vehicle size.

 Note that adding the dimension of vehicle size to our model at this point is similar to the addition of activity level, as a choice independent of, and perhaps prior to, the choice of care level, in the standard literature.
 When activity level can vary, standard negligence-based liability rules may fail to be efficient, because they do not provide incentives to careful parties to limit the extent of their activities.
 On the other hand, strict liability may provide such incentives.
 The difference between adding activity level in the standard tort model, and adding vehicle size in our role-type uncertainty model, is this: Activity level is assumed to affect expected losses, or at least expected losses per unit time.
 In contrast, we assume that vehicle size has no impact on p(x, y) or on L, but only affects the (true) probabilities of who will be victim and who injurer.
+(We will elaborate on our use of this assumption below; see footnote 14.)
 The interesting similarity is this: just as consideration of activity level in the standard model points toward strict liability, the problem of vehicle size in our model is solved by certain strict liability rules.